BXU69/GenCPM/README.md

 - `positive_edges`: all selected edges having a significantly positive relationship with behavior response.
 - `negative_edges`: all selected edges having a significantly negative relationship with behavior response.
+- `positive_model`: Fitted model using positive edges.
+Only applicable when users input external.connectome.
+- `negative_model`: Fitted model using negative edges.
+Only applicable when users input external.connectome.
+- `combined_model`: Fitted model using both positive and negative edges.
+Only applicable when users input external.connectome.
 - `positive_predicted_behavior`: predicted behaviors from the model fitted using positive edges separately.
 Not applicable when the argument `edge = "combined"`.
 - `negative_predicted_behavior`: predicted behaviors from the model fitted using negative edges separately.
 Not applicable when the argument `edge = "combined"`.
 - `predicted_behavior`: predicted behaviors from the model fitted using all edges.
 Not applicable when the argument `edge = "separate"`.